vasasav/comsol4_multipole_calculations/README.md

 [Krishnamoorthy et. al. "Infrared dielectric metamaterials from high refractive index chalcogenides", Nature Comm.
 11, 1692 (2020)](https://www.nature.com/articles/s41467-020-15444-0)

-The code is not necessarily pretty, but it has been vetted repeatedly to:
+The code has been vetted repeatedly to:

 * Work with a range of COMSOL geometries, via the COMSOLs Matlab API
 * Compute the multipoles correctly